MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Overview.md

 ## API References

-For a list of the HCS functions, please see [References](./reference/reference.md)
+For a list of the HCS functions, please see [References](./Reference/APIOverview.md)

+## JSON Schema References

+For a list of JSON Schema References, please see [Schema References](SchemaReference.md)